seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 Once again, the OpenGL API does not help you in dealing with matricies or vectors, but there is a great supporting library that does - [GLM](http://glm.g-truc.net/).

 There are two ways the elements in a matrix may be stored - OpenGL programmers often use _column-major_ matrix layouts.
 This is a convention only, but is generally used in the official documentation and in OpenGL support libraries such as GLM.
-The reason this is important is that unlike scalar multiplication, matrix multiplication is not _reflexive_, meaning `A * B` does not equal `B * A`.
+The reason this is important is that unlike scalar multiplication, matrix multiplication is not _commutative_, meaning `A * B` does not equal `B * A`.
 The main impact of using column-major vs row-major matricies is the order of multiplications must be reversed to have the same effect.
 In column-major (the most usual) you would accumulate your transformations to the left, so if you want to first rotate (_R_) then scale (_S_) then translate (_T_) last, you would execute `T * S * R`.
 A more common example would be when calculating the _model view projection_ matrix it would be accumulated as `mat4 mvp = P * V * M`.
 When calculating this with a _row-major_ library you would be expected to accumulate it as `mat4 mvp = M * V * P`.

 Vector operations are even more interesting.
 A few things I want to point out here are _dot product_, _cross product_ and the difference between _positional coordinates_ and _directional coordinates_.